HomeEuropeBelarusPolotsk sights

 Barrow of Immortality - Polotsk

-This Kurgan was built by the people of Polotsk immediately after the liberation of the city by the Soviet army in memory of the soldiers and civilians who gave their lives in the fight against German Nazism during the Great Patriotic War.
+This Kurgan was built by the residents of Polotsk immediately after the liberation of the city by the Soviet Army in memory of the soldiers and civilians who gave their lives in the fight against German Nazism during the Great Patriotic War.

-At the creation of the Kurgan in it brought the cooled embers of burned villages, the earth from mass graves, from the fields where the giant battles that have not yet been on earth, from the heroic cities – the burned, but not surrendered, from the Brest Fortress.
+When the Kurgan was created, the cooled embers of burnt villages, earth from mass graves, from the fields where giant battles took place, which had never been fought on earth, from hero-cities – burnt but not surrendered, from the Brest Fortress – were brought to it.

-Every year grandchildren and great-grandchildren of the victims come to this mound to thank them once again for winning the bloodiest war in human history and giving them a happy peaceful life.
+Every year grandchildren and great-grandchildren of the victims come to this Kurgan to thank them once again for the victory in the bloodiest war in the history of mankind and for the happy peaceful life given to them.

 Museum of Printing